 Evening primrose – the plant

 Evening primrose (Oenothera biennis) originates from North America and gets its name from the large, yellow, tubular flowers that only open in the evening.
 Evening primrose produces an abundance of tiny seeds, up to 150,000 seeds per plant, and this is the source of Evening primrose oil.
-The seed contains 25% oil; around 8-14% of this is GLA, while the rest, around 60-80% is the essential fatty acid (EFA) linolenic acid (LA).
+The seed contains 25% oil, around 8-14% of this is GLA, while the rest is the essential fatty acid (EFA) linolenic acid (LA).
 A good quality Evening primrose oil will be free of genetically modified organisms (non-GMO) and be cold-pressed to avoid damaging the delicate oil with heat.

 GLA is the main active compound found in Evening primrose oil and is an important precursor for anti-inflammatory chemical mediators known as prostaglandins, particularly PGE1, and leukotrienes.
 This anti-inflammatory activity is unique to Evening primrose oil and clearly distinguishes it from other non-GLA omega-6 oils.
-This gives Evening primrose oil a range of health giving benefits that:
+Evening primrose oil: